Skip to content

 Many of the plant foods in the Mediterranean diet – particularly legumes, like beans and pulses, and extra virgin olive oil – contain high levels of compounds called phytoestrogens.
 These mimic some of the functions of oestrogen in your body.

-One study involving postmenopausal women with obesity found that those who stuck closer to the Mediterranean diet, and those who ate lots of legumes, tended to have less severe menopause symptoms.
+One study involving postmenopausal women with obesity found that those who stuck closer to the Mediterranean diet, and those who ate lots of legumes, tended to have less severe overall menopause symptoms.

-6. Omega-3s
+7. Omega-3s

 Omega-3s are a type of polyunsaturated fat.
 They’re essential fatty acids, meaning your body can’t produce them, so you need to get them from food.